 I watched a black car with tinted windows arrive and stop outside my house.
 A menacing-looking chauffeur stepped out of the car quickly.
-I was told to sit in the back seat and put a black hood over my head.
-After that he didn't speak.
+I was told to sit in the back seat and place a black hood over my head.
+After that the chauffeur didn't speak.
 I shrunk deep into the seat, stayed silent, and regretted wearing tight alligator underwear.

 We drove for about an hour until I heard the tyres hit gravel and the car stopped.
-The chauffeur held on to my arm as we walked along a gravel path.
-He didn't speak to me.
+The chauffeur held on to my arm as we walked silently along a gravel path.
 I heard a door bell ring.
-A door opened and a male voice politely invited us inside.
+A door opened, and a male voice politely invited us inside.
 When the door shut I was told to remove the hood.
 I was standing in the reception of a large stately house.

 A woman flashed a smile and indicated a place at the table for me.
 I was struck by her beauty and husky voice.
 Her name was Rachel.
 'It's open seating.
 Here, sit beside me.'
 I liked her.
 She described how her habit had developed through different stages; sniffing newspapers, pamphlets, then progressing to the slicks: Elle, Cosmopolitan, Marie Claire, then Horse & Hound.
 I paused, and though how ludicrous, yet profoundly beguiling, the whole situation was.